 CLARE DONOHUE I’ve been designing homes professionally since 1996, and long before that for fun.
 My knack for project management was honed in the magazine business, by running a paint crew, and founding an environmental organization.
 I’ve been an art director, general contractor, and activist.
 Basically, these are all the same job: getting a whole bunch of disparate people to sign on to a united vision and then make it happen.

 Background and Training My passion for design has taken many turns.

 I started drawing floor plans for fun when I was 8.
 Like most budding designers, my first project was my childhood bedroom: Following instructions in a home design magazine, I sewed up a fashion-forward quilt from sheets bought with my allowance.

 But I also loved typography and lucked into an early admissions program at the local college.
 After moving to NYC and graduating from the School of Visual Arts, I ran a graphic design studio for 14 years.

 That magazine quilt story?
 I ended up working for that creative director.

 All the while I never stopped designing rooms.
 I moved all over the city (16 times), from apartment to apartment, fixing them up for fun.

-I was then hired to art direct a series of home design magazines, but the budget and staff was tiny.
-In an early planning meeting, we wondered who we could find to oversee all the renovations.
+Then I was hired to art direct a series of home design magazines, but the budget and staff were tiny.
+We wondered, who could we rope into overseeing all the renovations?
 The editor turned to me with a raised eyebrow and said, “You’re always fixing up your apartment.”
+I thought, “Sure.
+How hard could it be?”
+(Ha!)
 So I became the de facto general contractor as well as art director.